-Housing is closely linked to well-being.
+Housing is closely linked to wellbeing.
 The affordability, stability, quality, and accessibility of a home all affect a person's health.
-But in recent years, Colorado's booming economy has led to housing shortages and increased housing costs, leaving some residents unable to afford a place to live.
+But in recent years, Colorado's booming economy has led to limited housing supplies and increased housing costs, leaving some residents unable to afford their homes.
 In 2019, 6.7 percent of Coloradans worried that they would not have stable housing in the next two months.
 Just 55.9 percent of those who are concerned about housing reported good health, compared with 87.7 of those who are not concerned about housing.
 And the burden is disproportionately borne by those with fewer resources.
 Among Coloradans in poverty, more than one in eight (12.8 percent) are worried about housing stability, compared with 2.5 percent of those making more than 400 percent of the federal poverty level.
 Coloradans who are burdened by cost in one area, such as housing, often have trouble affording other necessities, such as utilities, health care, or food.

-Housing Instability is Not Just an Urban Issue
+Housing Instability Is Not Just an Urban Issue